Residential Solar Operations & Maintenance

 $3 – $10 per panel for cleaning (or a flat rate of $150 – $350)

-These estimates align with the DIY portal Fixr, which states that for a standard 2 kW residential PV system, you can expect to pay about $350 a year for routine cleaning and inspections for solar panel maintenance.
+These estimates align with the DIY portal Fixr, which states that for a standard 2 kW residential PV system, you can expect to pay about $350 a year for routine cleaning and inspections for solar operations and maintenance.

 But again, size matters.
 Repairing a large commercial PV installation, for example, might cost significantly more if servicing requires removing damaged panels, reinforcing the roof, and installing newer PV modules.